hindu-comm/weblogs/manasataramgini/2009/01/2009-01-18_have-the-hindus-given-up.md

 in India, and strategically by the wily Britons.
 Not only that today the Hindutva guys get smeared as Nazis (a German acquaintance of mine actually regurgitated this propaganda to me.
-She had been fed that by a bhraShTa brAhmaNa); despite helping the British defeat those same Nazis\!
+She had been fed that by a bhraShTa brAhmaNa); despite helping the British defeat those same Nazis!
 Then came the muNDaka-hatyA, which gave a good excuse for their political rivals to entirely evict Hindutva from the election scene.
 Despite his strategic vision, Savarkar, it appears, was unable to understand the average Hindu feelings and the means of channeling it in